-A survey of more than 30,000 "recent" workers in 1988 found that 0.31% had experienced an upper extremity form of tendonitis/tenosynovitis.(35) Extrapolated to the larger population of 127 million "recent" workers in the U.S. mentioned in the same reference, this percentage would translate to 393,700 cases of tendonitis/tenosynovitis.
-The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for tendonitis that led to lost work days among all occupations was 0.5 per 10,000 full-time workers.(30) Middle-aged adults are more likely than any other age group to develop tendonitis.(11) Achilles tendonitis has a reported incidence of 6.5-18% in runners;(36) the incidence and prevalence of this condition in the general population is unclear.
-De Quervain's tenosynovitis (which affects the wrist) has a higher incidence in women, with some studies reporting a female-to-male ratio of 8:1.
-It is much more common in adults than children, appearing most frequently in the 30 to 50 year age group.(12)
+A survey of more than 30,000 "recent" workers in 1988 found that the prevalence of an upper extremity form of tendonitis/tenosynovitis in this population was 0.31% for the previous 12 months.(28) Extrapolated to the larger population of 127 million "recent" workers in the U.S. mentioned in the same reference, this percentage would translate to 393,700 cases of tendonitis/tenosynovitis.
+The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for tendonitis that led to lost work days among all occupations was 0.5 per 10,000 full-time workers.(24) Middle-aged adults are more likely than any other age group to develop tendonitis.(12) A recent survey of the U.K. general working-age population reported prevalence rates of tendonitis affecting the shoulder: rotator cuff tendonitis had a prevalence of 4.5% among men and 6.1% among women, while bicipital tendonitis had a prevalence of 0.7% (identical for men and women).(18) Achilles tendonitis has a reported incidence of 6.5-18% in runners;(29) the incidence and prevalence of this condition in the general population is unclear.
+The U.K survey mentioned above also reported the prevalence of tenosynovitis of the wrist as 1.1% among men and 2.2% among women.(18) De Quervain's tenosynovitis (which also affects the wrist) has a higher incidence in women, with some studies reporting a female-to-male ratio of 8:1.
+It is much more common in adults than children, appearing most frequently in the 30 to 50 year age group.(13)

-The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for tendonitis that led to lost work days among truck drivers (heavy and tractor-trailer) was 1 per 10,000 full-time truck drivers.(30)
+The U.S. Bureau of Labor Statistics reported that in 2007 the incidence rate for tendonitis that led to lost work days among truck drivers (heavy and tractor-trailer) was 1 per 10,000 full-time truck drivers.(24)